singhsanket143/Ds-Algo-Notes/BST.md

 - Copy the inorder in a different array and sort it
 - The indexes with different values gives us sorted elements

-Intuition - Had it been a perfect bst, both the array would be having same elements in same order, but elements are not in same order denotes there is distortion
+Intuition - Had it been a perfect bst, both the array would be having same elements in same order, but elements are not in same order, denoting that there is a distortion.

 Time Complexity - O(nlogn)